Nausheen-S/LegacyView/LegacyView/README.txt

 	- Created the CRUD Pages using scaffolding.
 	- Still cannot run the application as the DB does not exist.
 	- Will first push the changes to github before beginning the next step.

+	1109
+	- GitHub now up to date.
+	- Begin by adding the migrations.